ca2los/notegen/README.md

 `node server.js` | App listening to you local
 `GET request to` | Access to available files and paths `POST request to` | Publish data
-`DELETE request to` | Eliminate data when the ID key is accessedn
+`DELETE request to` | Eliminate data when the ID key is accessed

 #### This is how you will see the program running from your CLI:
 ![ANSWERS](./public/img/note_00.png)